REST - /v1/objects

 "beacon": "weaviate://localhost/TargetClass/c707d9bc-840f-3997-a09a-da6dba7d0e87"

-Delete the single reference that is given in the body from the list of references that this property of a data object has.
+Delete the single reference that is given in the body from the list of references that the specified property of a given object has, if it exists in the list.
+Returns 204 No Content

 Available since v1.14